geoportal-arcal/geoportal-arcal.github.com/_posts/googleearth/0001-01-02-presentation.md

 1. How to create a KML file with the GoogleEarth interface
 2. How to create a KML file from scratch with a text editor
-3. How to create a KML file with "shp2kml" software
+3. How to embed rich content within balloons and style efficiently KML layers
 4. How to create or edit KML file with Python programming language -ADVANCED-

 More important, we will see the strenghs and weaknesses of GoogleEarth and how to use it in a complementary way to TileMill.